Skip to main content

 Toowoomba Scholarship Program

-The Toowoomba Scholarship Program supports people who live in the Toowoomba region to access training and education.
+The Toowoomba Scholarship Program supports people who live in the Toowoomba region to engage and succeed within training and education.

 About The Clemente Program

-The St Vincent de Paul Society QLD is dedicated to providing education opportunities to people looking to enter university.
+The St Vincent de Paul Society QLD is dedicated to providing a highly supportive environment to access university learning through the Brisbane based Clemente program.

 Vinnies student standing outdoors on campus with device